enigmazhu/ICDM2020-Tutorial-DAG/index.md

 Dubbed as the new oil of our age, data has been univer- sally recognized as the most important element in today's economy.
-Yet the current global data economy is seriously

-awed in a number of important aspects including privacy concerns, data valuation, data accounting, data pricing and data auditing.
+Yet the current global data economy is seriously flawed in a number of important aspects including privacy concerns, data valuation, data accounting, data pricing and data auditing.
 The solution to these long-neglected prob- lems is to rigorously establish "data" as a new asset class and